Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 I would recommend checking Funimation’s site often for the sale page, especially on holidays since they tend to have holiday weekend sales.

-Most of their good Anime is Behind a Paywall:
+Most of their good Anime is Behind a Paywall

-I have been a FunimationNow subscriber for years, and I am used to the ad-free full access to most of their anime catalog.
+I was a FunimationNow subscriber for years, and I am used to the ad-free full access to most of their anime catalog.
 But if you don’t subscribe you are very limited in what you can actually watch, because newer shows will only show the first 2-4 episodes of the anime unless it is an older or more popular older show where they will have it up entirely for free with ads.

-The only way to get the best experience of having access to most of their catalogue is to pay for it, unlike Crunchyroll who has an enormous advantage over Funimation by offering episodes free after a week for most of their titles on their website.
+The only way to get the best experience of having access to most of their catalog is to pay for it, unlike Crunchyroll who has an enormous advantage over Funimation by offering episodes free after a week for most of their titles on their website.

 The best experience is the one you pay for, but with all the other issues the site has, paying for it makes you wish they’d fix those problems because you pay for the service.

-The Site Says Videos Don’t Exist:
+The Site Says Videos Don’t Exist